TOPOI-DH/corpussearch/README.md

 **Attention:** *Work in progress*

-Import the gui part of the package into a Jupyter Notebook
+Import the GUI part of the package into a Jupyter Notebook
 ```python
 from corpussearch.gui import CorpusGUI
 ```